Eng-IslamMohamed/StopWatch/README.md

 - Stopwatch used to increment time every one second using Timer1 CTC mode.

-- Reset button used to stop the stopwatch using INT0 and set it to zero and wait for another signal from the start button.
+- Reset button used to stop the stopwatch using INT0 and set it to zero

 - Pause button used to stop counting on the stopwatch using INT1.